followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxNumberBox/1 Configuration/step.md

 ===========================================================================

 <!--shortDescription-->
-Specifies by which value the widget value changes when a spin button is clicked.
+Specifies how much the widget's value changes when using the spin buttons, Up/Down arrow keys, or mouse wheel.
 <!--/shortDescription-->

 <!--fullDescription-->
-The option makes sense only if the **showSpinButtons** option is set to **true**.

 <!--/fullDescription-->